djknight/WebDev-Study-Project/README.md

 # The-WebDev-Study
- The web dev curse studdy folder more to add
+ The web dev curse study folder more to add

  some random JS